WordPress Gutenberg Editor is officially here and people are both excited and scared. It is one of the major parts of WordPress 5.0.

 And for everyone else, it’s time to officially welcome the new block editor.

-Don’t worry even though WordPress team is encouraging us to upgrade to WordPress Gutenberg, they will continue to provide support to the Classic Editor plugin until December 31, 2021.
+Don’t worry, even though the WordPress team is encouraging us to upgrade to WordPress Gutenberg, they will continue to provide support to the Classic Editor plugin until December 31, 2021.

 In this guide we will cover:

 How to install Gutenberg?

 Gutenberg will eventually replace WordPress editor.
 But as of now, you are allowed to install the Gutenberg plugin and play with the blocks.

 The process is just like adding any new plugin.
 Go to Plugins > Add New and search for Gutenberg.
 Click on Install and remember to Activate the plugin once it gets installed.